SQL vs NoSQL: Key Differences Explained

 SQL Databases

 SQL (Structured Query Language) databases are relational databases that store data in structured tables with predefined schemas.
-They use SQL as their query language to manage and manipulate data.
-Examples of popular SQL databases include:
+They use SQL as their query language to interact with the data.
+Popular SQL databases include:

 - MySQL